ridz-shothikai/eg-dg/memory-bank/activeContext.md

     - Resolved layout inconsistencies between landing page and other static pages by ensuring consistent use of a wrapping `<main>` tag with `container mx-auto`.
     - Fixed issues causing unwanted scrollbars/black bars on static pages by adjusting flexbox properties in `layout.js`.
     - Updated landing page (`/`) file upload area styling: made dashed border always visible (white color) and added background change on hover for inner area feedback.
+- **Chat UI Refinements:**
+    - Implemented dynamic width calculation for the chat input area in `ProjectDetailPage` (`page.js`), passing the width to `ChatInterface`.
+(Initial implementation + user refinement using `setInterval` for robustness and `resize` listener).
+    - Implemented auto-scrolling for the chat history in `ChatInterface` (`ChatInterface.js`) on new messages.
+    - Adjusted scrollbar styling in `ChatInterface` for a thinner, rounded appearance.
+    - Adjusted `maxHeight` of the chat history container in `ChatInterface` for layout refinement.

 **Previous Activity (April 9 - Afternoon):**
 - **Layout Refactor:** Created reusable `Header` and `Sidebar` components with conditional rendering.
 Implemented guest user workflow basics (ID generation, storage, header).
 Adjusted loading spinner.
 Redesigned landing page structure.
 Created placeholder static pages.